Back to blog

 Recommended allocation for a $10,000 monthly PI PPC budget:

-The Google Local Service Ads for lawyers guide covers LSA setup, verification, and bid management in detail, including how to optimize your Google Screened profile for higher call volume.
+Google Local Service Ads offer pay-per-lead pricing and a Google Screened badge, making them a strong complement to Search Ads for high-intent local queries.
+The platform guide covers LSA setup, verification, and bid management in detail, including how to optimize your Google Screened profile for higher call volume.

 Step 5: Bidding Strategy and Intake Alignment